adarshzpatel/python-autotyper-script/README.md

 * On ARCH based distributions use `sudo pacman -S chromium`
 * On Ubuntu based distrubutions use `sudo apt-get install chromium-browser`
-* Other OS go to https://www.chromium.org/getting-involved/download-chromium
+* On other operating systems, go to https://www.chromium.org/getting-involved/download-chromium

 # How to use
 Right now only a few typing modes on MonkeyType are supported:

 *Custom text* - To let the script type a custom text, enter the text you want to type into the MonkeyType interface.
 Then also enter it into the `text` variable in the script.
 Finally call the `type_given_text()` method with the `text` variable inside the parentheses.
 After starting the script, switch to the browser in which the typing test is opened.

 *Words* - To let the script perform a typing test in the _words_ mode, simply call the `type_random_text()` and start the script.
 A new Chrome/Chromium window will now open.
 In the window you can start a typing test with either 10, 25, 50 or 100 words.

 There are a few options the user can use to modify the execution of the script: